 Can I file my annual report early or request an extension?

-Yes, you can file your annual report early, and this is actually recommended to avoid last-minute complications.
+Yes, you can file your annual report any time before its deadline, typically in the same quarter before the due date.
 However, Wisconsin does not grant extensions for annual report filings.

 What if I need to amend information after filing my annual report?